aleshaleksey/fansys23/11-weapons-armour.md

  **Short spear**: This is any spear shorter than 6ft.
 It can be thrown up to 60ft in 20ft increments.
 It does NOT have the unwieldy property.

- **Spear**: This refers to spears between 6-10ft.
-It can be thrown up to 60ft in 20ft increments.
+ **Spear**: This refers to spears between 6-10ft in length.
+They can be thrown up to 60ft in 10ft increments.

  **Long spears**: This refers to obscenely long spears.
 Pikes are included in this category.
 Long spears cannot be used against targets within 5ft of the wielder.

  **Javelin:** This is a short, lighter, spear-like throwing weapon designed specifically for throwing.
-It includes weapons like the pilum.
+This includes weapons like the pilum.

  **War dart:** A smaller javelin-like throwing weapon, typically around 2ft long.
 This includes weapons like the plumbata.